 In 1999 a spinal injury forced me to give up this post (oh, what a pity!), giving me back my life and enabling me to concentrate on my writing.

-In 2006 I graduated from De Montfort University with an MA research degree in South Indian Temple art and architecture.
+In 2006, after having spent long periods living in India in the early noughties, I graduated from De Montfort University with an MA research-based degree in South Asian Arts (graduating with Distinction!!!)
 My 'specialist subject' is a group of gorgeous 12th and 13th century temples in Southern Karnataka.

-In my novels I am interested in examining the subject of cultural identity, probably because I'm a crazy mixture myself.
-I come from a culturally diverse background, with family spread across the world - Britain, Thailand, the USA, Germany, Monaco, Israel, Sri Lanka, Mexico and Australia.
-I aim to make my novels accessible, exciting and with more than a touch of suspence and, of course, romance.
+In my works I am interested in examining the subject of cultural identity, probably because I'm a crazy mixture myself, as you will discover if you read the above-mentioned biography.
+I come from a culturally diverse background, with family spread across the world - Britain, Thailand, Laos, the USA, Germany, France, Israel, Sri Lanka, Mexico and Australia.
+I aim to make my writing literary but accessible, exciting and with more than a touch of suspense and, of course, romance.